MicrosoftDocs/quantum-docs-pr/articles/language/file-structure.md

 namespace, and a close brace `}`.
 Namespace names follow the .NET pattern of a sequence of one or more legal symbols separated by periods `.`.
-For instance, `MyQuantumStuff` and `Microsoft.Quantum.Standard` are valid namespace names.
+For instance, `MyQuantumStuff` and `Microsoft.Quantum.Canon` are valid namespace names.
 By convention, the symbols in a namespace name are capitalized, but this is not required.